kyphan38/web/assets/docs/study/vault/2-learning-the-vault-architecture.md

 - Auto Unseal uses a cloud-based or on-premises HSM (Hardware Security Module) to automatically decrypt the master key
   - During initialization, Vault generates a master key, splits it into shares using Shamir's Secret Sharing, and encrypts these shares using a key managed by the external KMS/HSM
-  - The encrypted shares are stored in Vault’s backend storage
+  - The encrypted shares are stored in Vault's backend storage
   - During the auto-unseal process, Vault sends the encrypted shares to the KMS/HSM, which decrypts them and returns the plaintext shares
-  - Vault combines the decrypted shares locally to reconstruct the master key, then uses the master key to decrypt the data encryption key (DEK), which is loaded into memory to access Vault’s data
+  - Vault combines the decrypted shares locally to reconstruct the master key, then uses the master key to decrypt the data encryption key (DEK), which is loaded into memory to access Vault's data
 - The Vault configuration file specifies which key to use for decryption
 - With Cloud Auto Unseal, Vault is automatically unsealed upon service or node restart, no manual key entry is required
 - Available in both open source and Enterprise editions